Home

 For example: Eating asparagus is known to make it taste bad.
 Pineapple is known to give it a nice clean sweet taste!

-The consistency of the fluid can vary from watery thin to thick and globby like jelly.
+The consistency of our fluid can vary from watery thin to thick and globby like jelly.

 The consistency is usually uniform in younger males.